Online Safety Information

 To learn how go to E-Commissioners - Australian Government

 If you are worried about someone looking at your internet use, then you should use a safe computer.
-This is a computer that the person checking your phone or computer couldn't use - like a friends computer, work computer or one at the library.
+A safe computer is a computer that the person checking your phone or computer couldn't use - like a friend's computer, work computer or one at the library.
 Do not sign in to sites like Gmail or Facebook as these sites can save other places you look at.

-The eSafetyWomen resources aim to help women manage technology risks and abuse by giving women the tools they need to be confident when online.
+The eSafetyWomen resources aim to help women to manage technology risks and abuse by giving them the tools they need to be confident when online.

-The website has safety checks and step by step guides on how to clear your browser, make sure your social media and other accounts are secure.
+The resources include safety checks and step-by-step guides on how to clear your browser, and make sure your social media and other accounts are secure.

 If you are worried a partner or family member is monitoring your technology use, or tracking / following you with technology call 1800Respect on 1300 737 732 to get advice and a local service to help.